bennybp/BPHash/README.md

-# BPHash - A C++11 Hashing Library
+# BPHash - A Hashing Library for C++11

 **BPHash** is a C++ library designed for easy hashing of data types commonly encountered in C++.

-The main documentation is found at (...)
+The main documentation is found at https://www.bennyp.org/programming/bphash

 ## General Features

-BPHash can be used to hash:
+**BPHash** can be used to hash:

 - C++ STL containers
 - Enumerations